 - Bone atrophy (as muscle stops developing, so, too, does bone)

-Further, because Botox injections for TMJ are not approved by the FDA and are referred to as “off-label use,” injections are performed at your own risk.
+Further, because Botulinum injections for TMJ are not approved by the FDA and are referred to as “off-label use,” injections are performed at your own risk.

 All of that said, working with a trained, compassionate physician who understands all treatment options for TMJ can offer you the best results.
 For most patients, these potential side effects and risks are not enough to deter them from seeking the potential pain relief of this treatment.